wonmin-byeon/wonmin-byeon.github.io/_pages/about.md

 News
 ======

 * We've released a new [8B Mamba-based Hybrid LLM](https://wonmin-byeon.github.io/publication/2024-hybrid)!
-The checkpoints as well as the code are also released as part of NVIDIA's Megatron-LM project (https://github.com/NVIDIA/megatron-LM/tree/ssm/examples/mamba).
+The checkpoints as well as the code are also released as part of [NVIDIA's Megatron-LM project](https://github.com/NVIDIA/megatron-LM/tree/ssm/examples/mamba).

 * [1 paper](https://wonmin-byeon.github.io/publication/2024-regiongpt) accepted to CVPR 2024.